LibriConvo: Simulating Conversations from Read Literature for ASR and Diarization: Methodology

 Even with CallHome, notable discrepancies emerged between the original annotations\footnote{\url{https://huggingface.co/datasets/talkbank/callhome}} and the VAD-derived speech segments, as illustrated in Figure~\ref{fig:vad_plot}.
 This contrast likely stems from the fact that the CallHome annotations were never intended for precise gap or overlap analysis, but rather to provide approximate timestamps suitable for diarization training.

 Preliminary listening to reconstructed conversations revealed that the dialogues felt disjointed, with pauses longer than typical in spontaneous speech.
 To better emulate natural conversational timing, we made the subjective choice to apply a temporal compression to the detected pauses, which selectively shortens longer silences while preserving short gaps.
-The transformation increases compression strength with gap duration, pulling extreme values toward zero while maintaining relative proportions.
-This reduces unnaturally long pauses—often artifacts of segmentation or annotation—without removing genuine ones, resulting in smoother temporal flow and more natural-sounding simulated dialogues.
+More specifically, we applied a deterministic piecewise linear pause-compression transform to the detected silence durations.
+Let \(x \in \mathbb{R}\) denote a pause value (in standardized time units), \(t>0\) a threshold defining the range of short pauses to preserve, and \(s \in (0,1)\) a compression coefficient controlling the reduction of longer gaps.
+The transformed pause duration \(f(x)\) is defined as

+where in our implementation we used \(t=1.0\) and \(s=0.4\).
+Thus, pauses whose magnitude falls inside the interval \([-t,t]\) remain unchanged, while values outside this region are linearly compressed toward the threshold boundary with slope \(s\).
+Because \(s<1\), increasingly long pauses are proportionally shortened, yet their ordering and relative distances are preserved.

-For turn-taking modeling, we used a Markov chain of order 1, based on the Callhome data.
+For turn-taking modeling, we used a Markov chain of order 1, based on the CallHome data.